Privacy & Anonymity

 4. Exchange Trail

-If you buy crypto on a KYC exchange (Coinbase, Binance) and send it directly to a casino, the exchange can see where the funds went.
+If you buy crypto on a KYC exchange and send it directly to a casino address, the exchange may be able to identify the destination type or flag the transfer under its own policy.

 LevelAction